 Capability-and-configuration interface uses key strings in PacketVideo Extended MIME String (PvXms) format to specify the settings of interest.
 PvXms extends the standard MIME string format by allowing additional levels of subtype strings all separated by the slash character..
 Using key strings adds complexity in parsing but allows flexibility and extensibility for settings without greatly modifying code when settings are added, removed, or modified.
 In addition to specifying the setting of interest, the key string also provides information on value returned with the string in a key-value pair (KVP).
 The "type" parameter in the key string tells the user of the KVP whether there is a valid value if "type=value".
-The "valtype" parameter in the key string tells the user of the KVP.
+The "valtype" parameter in the key string tells the user of the KVP what the value type is so the appropriate union member can be accessed in the KVP.